 These machines are hooked up to a mask you wear over your nose and sometimes your mouth.
 As you sleep, PAP machines provide air at a pressure just high enough to prevent the collapse of your upper airway.
 This allows you to breathe without much effort and sleep without waking up.

 There are three main types of machines used in the treatment of sleep apnea: APAP, CPAP, and BiPAP.

 Here, we break down the similarities and differences between each type so you can work with your doctor to help choose the best sleep apnea therapy for you.

-It works on a range of 4 to 20 pressure points, which can offer flexibility to help you find your ideal pressure range.
+It works on a range of 4 to 20 centimeters of water column (cmH2O) pressure settings, which can offer flexibility to help you find your ideal pressure range.

 The continuous positive airway pressure (CPAP) unit is the most prescribed machine for sleep apnea.

-As the name suggests, CPAP works by delivering a steady pressure rate for both inhalation and exhalation.
-Unlike APAP, which adjusts the pressure based on your inhalation, CPAP delivers one rate of pressure throughout the night.
+CPAP works by delivering a steady continuous pressure during both inhalation and exhalation.
+Unlike APAP, which adjusts the pressure based on your inhalation, CPAP delivers one rate of pressure while you sleep.

 Sometimes the pressure may still be delivered while you’re trying to exhale, making you feel like you’re choking.
 One way to remedy this is to turn down the pressure rate.
 If this still doesn’t help, your doctor may recommend either an APAP or BiPAP machine.

-BiPAP machines have similar low range pressure zones as APAP and CPAP, but they offer a higher peak pressure flow of 25.
+BiPAP machines have similar low range pressure zones as APAP and CPAP, but they offer a higher peak pressure flow of 25 cmH2O.
 Thus, this machine is best if you need moderate- to high-pressure ranges.
-BiPAP tends to be recommended for sleep apnea as well as Parkinson’s disease and ALS.

 One of the most common side effects of PAP machines is that they can make it difficult to fall and stay asleep.